 Why is government advice so often wrong?

-If I were forced to give a one-word answer, I would say “money”, but as you will see below, it is a little more complicated.
+If I were forced to give a one-word answer to that question, I would say “money”, but as you will see below, it is a little more complicated.

-In the last year and a half, the government has told us to do a whole lot of things—lock down; keep your distance; wear /don’t wear a mask; wash your hands; forget nutrients and inexpensive therapies; and of course, get vaccinated.
+In the last year and a half, the government has told us to do a whole lot of things—lock down; keep your distance; wear /don’t wear a mask; wash your hands; forget nutrients and inexpensive safe therapies; and of course, get vaccinated.
 Given the money and power that the US government has at its disposal, it should give us top notch reliable health advice…right?
 Unfortunately, too often it does NOT.
-Many of us are still debating the advisability of the covid vaccine which at this point only has emergency approval.
-This might be a good time to do a reality check on the source of that crucial instruction.
-Those who dare to question government authority are accused of believing in conspiracy theories, but below is a small but representative sample of the government’s dismal track record.
+Many of us are still debating the advisability of the covid vaccine which as it turns out does not keep you from contracting or spreading covid after all.
+(It may reduce severity but the data is lacking.
+Pfizer and the FDA wanted to hide vaccine test results for 75 years.
+Read about that and what they were hiding.)
+In the fall of 2022, the FDA gave a new booster shot emergency use authorization with no human testing at all.
+The federal response to the coronavirus pandemic will go down in history as the biggest malfeasance ever–nothing less than criminally negligent homicide.
+(A wonderful new book explains and documents this assertion.)
+This might be a good time to do a reality check on how reliable the government has been in the past regarding health matters.
+Those who dare to question government authority are accused of believing in conspiracy theories (as comedian Bill Maher said, “those often turn out to be just spoiler alerts”.)
+Below is a small but representative sample of the government’s dismal track record regarding our health.
 In a separate post, I explain some reasons for that bad advice.

 - Government agencies encourage cities to add fluoride to their water supply.
 It turns out that fluoride (a toxic waste from fertilizer production) besides interfering with thyroid function, increasing blood pressure and causing other health problems, also reduces children’s IQ.
 Read more.